 There are three major reasons you might want to seek treatment.
 First, if your condition is causing you physical discomfort.
 Second, if your condition is severe and you’re worried about its potential effects down the road.
 And third, if it makes you socially uncomfortable because you’re embarrassed about your smile.

 After you decide to get treatment, you’ve got another decision waiting: which treatment should you choose?
-Everything in this guide is correctable but certain treatments might be more effective than others.
+There may be more than one solution for your dental issue, but remember that certain treatments might be more effective than others.
 Take a look at this handy table:

 |Overbite||Yes||Yes||Only mild cases|

 Consult your dentist or orthodontist to get an accurate diagnosis first.
 That way, you’ll know which options you have.
 The most important step is determining your own priorities and which treatment fits them the best.